 On this page, we provide some basic tutorials on installation of SciWING and basic usage of SciWING.

 Installation from Pip¶

-SciWING works with Python 3.7 or later.
-Currently this is the default and the only way to install
+SciWING currently only supports Python 3.7.
+This is the default and the only way to install

 SciWING using Pip, the python package manager.
+Do make sure that the pip version is 3.7 as well.
 We recommend using

 virtualenv which helps in keeping the development environment clean.
-To install, just run
+To setup a virtual environtment, simply run

 pip install sciwing